Frequently Asked Questions

 Common questions about our company and approach.

-Recompose is located in Seattle, Washington.
 Our Seattle location offers a space for friends and family to gather and contains the vessels where bodies are transformed into soil.
-We offer virtual ceremonies for those who are not able to join us here in Seattle.
+Learn more.

 Yes.
 We offer both virtual tours and in-person guided, small group tours led by Recompose staff.
 Learn more and sign up for a tour.